ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipments.md

 To filter the list, set one of the filters and click `Apply` button.

 You can also clear all chosen filters - to do it, click `Clear filters`.

 ## View shipment details

 To view the details of a shipment, click its line in the shipment list.

 On the shipment details screen, you can see an overview of the shipment's details.

-Shipment details include basic information about the shipment, customer details, shipping address, total value, order ID and the date of the last update.
+Shipment details include basic information about the shipment, customer details, shipping address, total value, order ID, and the date of the last update.

 ![Shipment detail view](shipment_detail_view.png)